informatimago/theorie-relative-de-la-monnaie/source-en/formalisation.rst

 more of the fourth freedom as we'll see later.

 Another example: gold.
-We may say that gold, as a candidate currency, doesn't respect at least the third economic freedom, of exchange "in the currency", for the simple reason ­ which we'll develop later ­ that it is not universally accessible within an economic area.
-Such a "currency" which imposes to revert to barter where it's not present, cannot have this characterstic of freedom of exchange "in the currency".
+We may say that gold, as a candidate currency, doesn't respect at least the fourth economic freedom, of exchange "in the currency", for the simple reason - which we'll develop later - that it is not universally accessible within an economic area.
+Such a "currency" which imposes to revert to barter where it's not present, cannot have this characteristic of freedom of exchange "in the currency".

 That's why the CRT distinguishes between a specific value and the currency "universal measure and mean of exchange" within the economic